Define base URL and files to download

 plotPCA(vsd, intgroup = c("group"))

-Extract DEG results using results
+Extract DEG results using results function

 res <- results(dds)